 Claire L. Gaudiani (2000) is currently a professor at The George H. Heyman, Jr. Center for Philanthropy and Fundraising at New York University.
 As Senior Research Scholar at Yale Law School, she completed the book, The Greater Good: How Philanthropy Drives the American Economy and Can Save Capitalism.
 For thirteen years she served as president of Connecticut College, her undergraduate alma mater.
 After receiving the M.A. and Ph.D. from Indiana University, she taught at Purdue University and the University of Pennsylvania.
 She is a fellow of the American Academy of Arts and Sciences and holds ten honorary doctorates.
 She served 20 years as a director of U.S. corporate boards and five years as the volunteer president of the New London Development Corporation.
 She is currently Executive Director of The Declaration Initiative.

-John Hamre (2016) was elected president and CEO of CSIS in January 2000.
+John Hamre (2016) was elected president and CEO of the Center for Strategic and International Studies (CSIS) in January 2000.
+CSIS is a non-partisan research institute with emphasis on international relations and foreign policy.
 Before joining CSIS, he served as the 26th U.S. deputy secretary of defense, and earlier as the undersecretary of defense (comptroller) from 1993 to 1997.
 In 2007, Secretary of Defense Robert Gates appointed Dr. Hamre to serve as chairman of the Defense Policy Board, a post he held under Secretaries Leon Panetta and Ashton Carter.
 Before serving in the Department of Defense, Dr. Hamre worked for ten years as a professional staff member of the Senate Armed Services Committee, and earlier he served in the Congressional Budget Office, where he became its deputy assistant director for national security and international affairs.
 Dr. Hamre received his Ph.D., with distinction, in 1978 from the School of Advanced International Studies at Johns Hopkins University in Washington, DC, where his studies focused on international politics and economics and U.S. foreign policy.

 Debra Knopman (2013) is a principal researcher at the RAND Corporation and a professor at the Pardee RAND Graduate School.
 She served as vice president and director of RAND Justice, Infrastructure, and Environment (formerly RAND Infrastructure, Safety, and Environment) from 2004 to 2014.
 She was a member of the Water Science and Technology Board of the National Research Council, and served as a member of the U.S. Nuclear Waste Technical Review Board (appointed by President William J. Clinton) and as Deputy Assistant Secretary for Water and Science in the U.S. Department of the Interior (appointed by Secretary Bruce Babbitt).
 She also served as Chief of the Branch of Systems Analysis in the U.S. Geological Survey, professional staff member on the U.S. Senate Committee on Environment and Public Works, and legislative assistant for energy and environmental issues to Senator Daniel P. Moynihan (NY).
 Dr. Knopman holds a Ph.D. from the Department of Geography and Environmental Engineering at Johns Hopkins University, a Master of Science degree in Civil Engineering from the Massachusetts Institute of Technology, and a B.A. in Chemistry from Wellesley College.
 She was a Henry Luce Scholar in Taiwan in 1978-79.